Molodos/ElegooNeptuneThumbnails/README.md

 3) At the top of `Start G-code` add your preferred options \
    <img src="images/cura_edit_g_code.png" width="600">

+## FAQ

+### Why does my printer sometimes display one minute more than Cura?

+Cura does always round down internally while my plugin will round correctly.
+Therefore for e.g. 5 minutes and 48 seconds, Cura will say 5 minutes (round down) while the plugin will say 6 minutes (round up)

+### Does my printer support this plugin?

+I am pretty sure, that the plugin cannot break anything as it just generates a comment with an encoded image in the G-code, that a printer will only interpret if it can.
+So I guess just try it out

 ## Development Guide

 1) Install requirements `pip install -r requirements.txt`